pgruetter/sdl-docs/docs/features.md

 title: Features
 ---

+Smart Data Lake Builder is still under heavy development so new features are added all the time.
-The following is a list of implemented and planned (Future) features of Smart Data Lake Builder.
+The following list will give you an overview of current and planned features.

 ## Filebased metadata
-* Easily versionable with a VCS for DevOps
+* Easy to version with a VCS for DevOps
 * Flexible structure by splitting over multiple files and subdirectories
-* Easily generateable from third party metadata (e.g. source system table catalog) to automate transformation of huge number of DataObjects
+* Easy to generate from third party metadata (e.g. source system table catalog) to automate transformation of large number of DataObjects

 ## Support for complex workflows & streaming
 * Fork, join, parallel execution, multiple start- & end-nodes possible